open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 1 - BeLL Installation

-Go to the [installation page](#!./pages/techgenius/tg-installation.md) to read through the basic instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
+Go to the [BeLL installation](#!./pages/vi/vi-bell-installation.md) to read through the basic instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
 Make sure you only follow the steps for your specific operating system.

 Once you have finished installing, go to the [Configuration Guide](vi-configurations.md) to set up your Community BeLL.